 CauseExperts say aggressive driving behaviors are triggered by a variety of stimuli.
 Some are provoked by the actions of another driver; others are set off by roadway congestion.
 But, most are caused by the drivers' own moods and reactions when they get behind the wheel.

-Aggressive Driver ProfilePersons who exhibit agressive behaviors cross all age, race, socioeconomic and gender lines.
+Aggressive Driver ProfilePersons who exhibit aggressive behaviors cross all age, race, socioeconomic and gender lines.
 Even persons who are usually "mild-mannered" can blow their top behind the wheel.
 These persons may only become mad when they're on the road.
 However, persons who are characteristically cynics, rude, angry or aggressive are prone to get angry more often.
 Those persons are "raging" at home, at work and on the road.

 Common Motorist Irritants